Join a free event

 The Bottom Line

 Getting into UVA is no small feat, but it’s absolutely possible with the right preparation and a thoughtful, well-rounded application.
 The admissions process is highly competitive, especially for out-of-state applicants, but UVA looks beyond just grades and test scores.
 They seek students who show intellectual curiosity, leadership, and a strong potential to contribute to their community.
 If UVA is your dream school, focus on building a strong academic record, writing personal and polished essays, and highlighting your most meaningful extracurriculars.
-Don’t wait until the last minute to start every detail counts.
-And if you want personalized, expert guidance, consider working with a Leland admissions coach who knows what it takes to stand out.
-With smart planning and support, you can put yourself in the best possible position to join the next class of Cavaliers.
+Don’t wait until the last minute to start.
+Every detail counts.

 Get Into UVA with the Help of an Expert College Admissions Coach